Note: the original article by Linda Formichelli, posted in 2018, has been updated with new insights.

 - Manual labour doesn’t scale well

 - You have to keep hiring operations managers

 - You can’t keep up with customer demand

-For example, take your scheduling system.
-An operations manager can handle only 15 - 20 engineers per day using a traditional diary management system.
+For your scheduling system, an operations manager can handle around 3 - 5 engineers per day using a traditional diary management system.
 If you try to bring more engineers into the business without upgrading the system, the result will be higher expenses, unhappy customers, worn out operations managers, and lower revenues.

 Why You Can’t Scale Your Business Without an Intelligent Scheduling System

 Adopting intelligent software solutions isn’t about putting in temporary fixes, but adopting long-term solutions that will help your business adapt for years and years to come.

 "A scalable business is one that has certain processes and systems in place to ensure that, when the business grows, it has the capability and the infrastructure to grow with it," writes Ben Lobel, in Small Business UK.
 "While demand will certainly play a large role in how and when a business decides to scale, it is vital to have a competent growth strategy in place from the get-go."